 Emergencies

-In life-threatening emergencies such as severe bleeding, collapse, unconsciousness and acute chest pains, telephone the Emergency Services by dialling 999 and request the AMBULANCE SERVICE.
+In life-threatening emergencies such as severe bleeding, collapse, unconsciousness and acute chest pains, phone the emergency services by dialling 999 and request the ambulance service.

 • The person is in shock